Trevi Fountain in Rome

 Castel Sant'Angelo in Rome

 The Eternal City should be on everybody’s bucket list.
 It is one of those destinations that can be revisited many times and rediscovered as well.
-But if you are visiting Rome for the first time it can be overwhelming if you don’t know where to start.
+But if you are visiting Rome for the first time I know what you will be thinking, that it can be overwhelming if you don’t know where to start.
 That is why I prepared this guide for you.
-So that you can spend 4 amazing days in Rome.
+So that you can spend 4 amazing days in Rome with the help of this itinerary.

-Arrived at Fiumicino Airport at 6 o’clock local time.
+I arrived at Fiumicino Airport at 6 o’clock local time.
 The airport is decent, but the best part is that is well connected to the centre of Rome.
 You have the option of taking a bus for around 8€ or the train for 14€.
 I chose the last one because you arrive at Rome Termini (central station) in half an hour.
+Book your ticket from the Airport ahead.

 When you think about Rome, the first thing that pops into your head is Fontana di Trevi.
 It must be an iconic monument for the city.
 Even if I got there before 10 am, it was already getting a lot of tourists.
-There are some people who try to get here at sunrise to take their photos, but if you are patient you can get your turn at any point.
+There are some people who try to get here at sunrise to take their photos, since the place is almost empty, and if you think that it’s something you could do then it is recommended, but believe me, if you are patient you can get your turn to take your photos at any point.

 The streets of Rome are like an outdoor museum.
 The architecture, the colorful buildings make walking in Rome a pleasure.
 Even if it started to get hotter outside, most of the alleyways are in the shade so you don’t get to experience the same heat.

-Stop for a Gelato.
-It’s never to early for that in Italy!
+Stop for a Gelato on your way!
+It’s never too early for that in Italy!

 Don’t forget to check Campo de’Fiori.
 An outdoors market that offers authentic Italian products.
 Loved how colorful everything was- the oranges, the lemons, the tomatoes.
 I got a little bit thirsty, so I had to try a freshly squeezed orange juice.
 I think it was the best I had.

 This area is not as touristy as the one near the Trevi Fountain, but worth a visit.
-Keep in mind that it is open until 2 pm.
+Keep in mind that the market it is open until 2 pm.

 Around the Pantheon there are a lot of cute cafés.
 I found “Mr. 100 Tiramisu” that looked amazing, but it didn’t have any seating available, so I went to the other location on my list “Ginger”.
 They have a great variety of breakfast and brunch options.
 So I went with the pancakes.
 Delicious!!